SmartArtsStudio/grunt-smart-directives/README.md

 # grunt-smart-directives
-Fully customisable C preprocessor inspired directives.
-Create custom directives and add them via customisble tags to source file comments, to 'conditionally' preprocess your source code files targeting multiple environments.
+Use the directives this package provides or create custom directives.
+Add them via customisble tags to source file comments, to 'conditionally' preprocess your source code files to targeting multiple environments from a single code base.
+Inspired by C preprocessor directives.